Below you will find some helpful information to prepare for a week of sailing fun for your KidShip Camper.

 9 am to 12 pm for Half-Day L’il Sailors

-9 am to 3 pm for Level 1: Sailing Essentials
+9 am to 3 pm for all full-day courses

-3. Does my child need to be signed in/out of class each day?
+- 3. Does my child need to be signed in/out of camp every day?

-4. What is the earliest I can drop off my child for camp?
+- 4. What is the earliest I can drop my child off at camp?

-5. What should I do if I need to pick up or drop off my child(ren) outside of the scheduled course hours?
+- 5. What should I do if I need to pick up or drop off my child(ren) outside of the scheduled camp hours?

-6. Does KidShip Sailing camp offer extended care for its’ campers?
+- 6. Does KidShip offer extended care for the campers?

-Extended care is available for full-day campers from 3 pm to 5 pm and for half-day afternoon campers from 4 pm to 5 pm.
-Extended care is not available for the half-day morning Li’l Sailors Program.
-The fee is $15/hour/child.
+Extended care is available for full-day campers from 3 pm to 5 pm.
+Extended care is not available for the half-day Li’l Sailors Program.
+The fee is $20/hour/child.
 If you know in advance that you will need extended care, please pay the Administrator at the morning drop-off.
 If something unexpected arises, please call 410-267-7205 as soon as you know.

 For parents/guardians who are taking an adult sailing course and whose children are taking a KidShip course, extended care is offered free of charge until the adult sailing course ends.